imashishks/web-animations/README.md

 # web-animations
-A collection of various inspirations and fascinating ui components ,animations and design ideas created through simple code
+A collection of inspirational and fascinating ui components ,animations and design ideas created through simple code